Winnie-Waiguru/JS-Fundamentals/README.md

 # JavaScript Fundamentals

 Welcome to the **js-fundamentals** repository!
-This project serves as a collection of my learning progress and hands-on practice as I explore the core concepts of JavaScript.
+This project collects my learning progress and hands-on practice as I explore the core concepts of JavaScript.

 ## What I've Learned